thisisujjawalbhatia/genesis_nft/README.md

-# genesis_nft
-this contains codes for genesis event, nft and certificates.
+# This code is for genesis event